PE Explorer

 Once you pressed Start Now, the disassembly process begins by identifying the compiler used to build the target file.
 Forehand knowledge of how a compiler puts files together improves the guesswork involved in determining the data allocation patterns within the target file.
 Moreover, given this information, identifying most of the objects, procedures, variables, types etc. of the target file can be achieved with a very high degree of accuracy.

 Only various Borland compilers are currently identified.
 The disassembler will decompile files built with other compilers too.
-At this time, however, it will only display specifically identified internal items for files compiled with Borland/CodeGear compilers.
+At this time, however, it will only display specifically identified internal items for files compiled with Borland/Embarcadero compilers.
 During the disassembly process the Processing Info window displays the following information:

 Processing Info window